borisbaldassari/ai4eu-aura/README.md

 It notably features:
 * Pipelines for data cleaning and preparation, model training, prediction and visualisation.
 * An Airflow orchestration setup to run the various pipelines locally via a local executor.
-* An [AIBricks](https://ai4europe.eu) orchestration setup to run the pipelines in a kubernetes cluster.
+* A [Graphene](https://ai4europe.eu) orchestration setup to run the pipelines in a kubernetes cluster.

 ## Introduction